Carriage dispute: Streaming media

-In 2019, the distribution of television programming on streaming media began to reduce the impact of carriage disputes on subscribers.
+In 2019, the distribution of television programming on streaming media began to reduce the impact of carriage disputes on subscribers while weighing on cable companies and other traditional distributors.
 The primary driver was increased cord-cutting, in which consumers cancel their cable and satellite subscriptions in favor of content sent over the internet.
-No longer subscribing to traditional pay television, cord-cutters are unaffected by pay-TV blackouts.
 Cord-cutting accelerated as streaming offerings gained a wider audience, and the cost of traditional cable bundles increased for both distributors and their subscribers.

-"Distributors like Comcast and Charter no longer care that much whether or not a customer buys traditional pay-TV," wrote CNBC's Alex Sherman in late 2020.
-"The price of a video bundle has gotten so high, there’s little margin for them....So instead of threatening blackouts to lower rates, pay-TV operators are accepting rate hikes, passing them along to subscribers, and accepting the fact that price-sensitive customers will cancel TV and go to internet only."
-Similarly, distributors have dropped some channels entirely when they believe the channel's viewership does not justify the carriage fees.
+On August 31, 2023, at the beginning of an 11-day dispute between Charter and Disney, Charter told investors that the cable model had become too expensive to be sustained in the wake of direct-to-consumer streaming services.
+The dispute blacked out ESPN, FX and other Disney channels for Charter's nearly 15 million subscribers.
+The resulting deal was notable for allowing Spectrum to resell some Disney streaming services at a discount while dropping eight Disney linear channels.

+New York Times media reporter Benjamin Mullin wrote that "the resolution of the dispute could shape coming negotiations between Charter and other media companies."
+As cord-cutting continues, "a dwindling number of subscribers are paying rising fees for movies and TV shows that are increasingly being moved to streaming.
+Despite those challenges, cable TV is still enormously profitable, giving media companies an incentive to keep the business limping along as long as possible."

+Streaming service blackouts

 Occasionally, carriage disputes have led to channel blackouts on streaming services, echoing those affecting cable and satellite services.
 In 2020, YouTube TV and Hulu's live TV services lost access to Fox regional sports channels owned by Sinclair.
 YouTube TV also lost Sinclair's Tennis Channel.

 In April 2021, the streaming media player company Roku removed Google's YouTube TV app from its channel store after the two companies' agreement expired.
 According to The Verge, the dispute showed "that even with long-established apps, companies on both sides may agitate to get the upper hand as the dynamic of power evolves toward TV's future."
 The companies resolved the dispute with a multi-year deal in December.
 Roku also declined to carry apps from HBO Max and NBCUniversal's Peacock when those services launched.